-When connected via FireWire (IEEE-1394a) to a Mac OS or Windows OS computer (see Specifications for computer requirements), the Compact Flash card mounts onto a computer as "letter" accessible, removable storage media.
-This effectively makes the 702T a card reader for Compact Flash cards.
-Use the appropriate FireWire cable (6-pin to 4-pin or 6-pin to 6-pin) for interconnection.
-From the computer files on the 702T CF card can be treated as if they are local files, including renaming files, copying, deleting and playing directly through the 702T.
+When connected via FireWire (IEEE-1394a) to a Mac OS or Windows OS computer (see Specifications for computer requirements), the internal hard drive and connected Compact Flash storage mediums are mounted onto the computer as "letter" accessible drives.
+Use the appropriate FireWire cable, either 6-pin to 4-pin or 6-pin to 6-pin, for interconnection.
+Files on the 722 can be treated as if they are local files, including renaming files, copying, and playing directly from the 722 storage medium.
+No drivers are required with operating systems meeting the specifications.

-In general, it is good practice to transfer sound files from the 702T to a computer before any processing is performed on the files.
+In general, it is good practice to copy all needed audio files from the 722 to a computer before any processing is performed on the files.

-To connect the 702T for FireWire transfer:
+To connect the 722 for FireWire transfer:

-- 1. Stop all playback and recording, then shut down the recorder - 2.
-Make certain the 702T battery is fully charged, or that the unit is connected to external DC. - 3.
-Connect the 702T to the host computer with a FireWire cable. - 4.
-Power the 702T. - 4.
-Initiate connection to the computer by accessing the FIREWIRE: CONNECTION menu option in the Setup Menu.
-Select COMPUTER/CONNECT or if this has already been selected simply hit STOP then the HDD key to initiate a connection to the computer.
-The 702T will enter FireWire transfer, indicated by FIREWIRE CONNECTION on the LCD display.
-All functions of the 702T are stopped while the 702T is connected to a computer through FireWire. - 5.
-Navigate to the attached drive from the computer and copy all needed sound files to local storage on the computer.
+- 1. Stop all playback and recording activity. - 2.
+Make certain the 722 battery is fully charged, or connect to external DC. - 3.
+Connect the 722 to the host computer with a FireWire cable. - 4.
+Initiate connection to the computer by accessing the FireWire: Connection menu option in the Setup Menu.
+Select Computer/Connect or if this has already been selected simply hit STOP then the HDD key to initiate a connection to the computer.
+The 722 will enter FireWire transfer, indicated by FIREWIRE CONNECTION on the LCD display.
+All functions of the 722 are stopped while the 722 is connected to a computer through FireWire. - 5.
+Navigate to either the CF card or hard drive from the computer and copy all needed audio files to local storage on the computer.

-To avoid possible corruption of data on the Compact Flash card, do not interrupt the connection process and always properly dismount (eject) the drives from the operating system.
+To avoid possible directory corruption on the hard drive, do not interrupt the connection process and always properly dismount the drives from the operating system.
 On Mac OS platforms, drag the drive icons to the trash.
-On Windows platforms, right-click the 702T volume and choose eject.
+On Windows platforms, use the "Disconnect External Media" icon in the system tray.

-Dismount the 702T after file transfer by "ejecting" the volume from the computer.
-In Mac OS, drag the disk icon from the desktop to the trash or hit ##-e.
+Dismount the 722 after file transfer by "ejecting" the volume from the computer.
+In Mac OS, drag the disk icon from the desktop to the trash or hit \(\mathbb{H}\)-e.
 In Windows OS, highlight the disk icon, right-click, and select "eject".
-It is best practice to "eject" the 702T volume from the computer to maintain file integrity (see FireWire File Transfer).
+It is best practice to "eject" the 722 volume from the computer to maintain file integrity (see FireWire File Transfer).